Code-Institute-Submissions/Pic-Phonics/README.md

 - Balsamiq Wireframes: Used to create wireframes for this project

 ## Testing
 Validation W3C HTML Markup Validator
+- Ran code through the HTML validator and it was displaying an error with using a a tag with a button type so I changed the html file to make the nav link an a tag and removed type = button.
+The 'Let's Play' button was showing the same error so I removed the a tag and left it as a button tag which resolved both issues.
+- The other error that was showing up was that there was no source for the image tags.
+The src attributes for the image tags in the html document were being allocated from the Javascript file.
+I did some research on this and found a solution on [StackOverflow](https://stackoverflow.com/questions/30658663/bad-value-for-attribute-src-on-element-img-must-be-non-empty-for-dynamically) and added a '#' to the src in the html which is then populated with the correct image source from the Javascript file.
+- I ran my updated code back through the HTML validator and I found no errors.

 W3C CSS Validator
+- I ran my CSS code through the validator and it found no errors.

 JSHint
+-

 ### Tests Carried Out